The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Simulation setup

 All of our simulations include magnetic fields.
-The magnetic field is initialized as a purely toroidal field, with an initial field strength $B_0$ of either $3 \ \mu \rm G$ or $3 \ \rm nG$ at a density of $\rho_0 = 10^{-24} \ \rm g \ cm^{-3}$, i.e. at the mean density of the interstellar medium.
-We want to investigate the impact that the magnetic field has on the CR transport, so for that reason we consider two different values.
-In our naming convention we add "-low" to the names of the simulations that use the weaker (3~nG) magnetic field.
+The magnetic field was initialized as a purely toroidal field, with an initial field strength, $B_0$, of either $3 \ \mu \rm G$ or $3 \ \rm nG$ at a density of $\rho_0 = 10^{-24} \ \rm g \ cm^{-3}$ (i.e., at the mean ISM density).
+We want to investigate the impact that the magnetic field has on the CR transport and, for that reason, we considered two different values.
+In our naming convention, we added "-low" to the names of the simulations that use the weaker (3~nG) magnetic field.
 The field is scaled with the gas density as $B=B_0(\rho/\rho_0)^\alpha$.
-For super-Alfv\'{e}nic turbulence we expect a scaling with $\alpha=2/3$ \citep{Mestel1966}.
+For super-Alfv\'{e}nic turbulence, a scaling with $\alpha=2/3$ \citep{Mestel1966} is expected.
 Sub-Alfv\'{e}nic motions result in a scaling with $\alpha=1/2$ \citep{ChandrasekharFermi1953} or $\alpha\le1/2$ \citep{MouschoviasCiolek1999}.
-Our setup is missing the magnetic field amplification via a turbulent magnetic dynamo driven by the interaction of gas accretion and galactic outflows in the circum-galactic medium (CGM) over cosmological times.
-In order to avoid that we find artificially strong outflows as a result of the missing magnetic energy in the CGM, we apply a scaling of $\alpha = 1/3$.
-For the strong field with $B_0=3\,\mu\mathrm{G}$, this results in magnetic field strengths of the order of $1\,\mu\mathrm{G}$ at a height of $10\,\mathrm{kpc}$ above the midplane, which is comparable to cosmological simulations of Milky-Way systems \citep[e.g.][]{Pakmor2020,PakmorEtAl2024}.
+Our setup is missing the magnetic field amplification via a turbulent magnetic dynamo driven by the interaction of gas accretion and galactic outflows in the CGM over cosmological times.
+To avoid finding artificially strong outflows as a result of the missing magnetic energy in the CGM, we applied a scaling of $\alpha = 1/3$.
+For the strong field with $B_0=3\,\mu\mathrm{G}$, this results in magnetic field strengths of the order of $1\,\mu\mathrm{G}$ at a height of $10\,\mathrm{kpc}$ above the midplane, which is comparable to cosmological simulations of Milky-Way systems \citep[e.g.,][]{Pakmor2020,PakmorEtAl2024}.
 We note that the field in this case is not self-consistently amplified via the hydrodynamical evolution.
-Contrary, the model with $B_0=3\,\mathrm{nG}$ has a significantly weaker field in the CGM.
+On the contrary, the model with $B_0=3\,\mathrm{nG}$ has a significantly weaker field in the CGM.
 The resulting outflows can therefore penetrate easier to large heights above the disk.
-Over the evolution of the simulations, the resulting field strengths and configuration will however evolve self-consistently.
+However, the evolution of the simulations, the resulting field strengths and configuration will evolve self-consistently.
 We further discuss the field strength in Appendix~\ref{app:Bfield_scaling}.